← All articles

 Has a clear result

-Has a clear target audience
+Has a clear audience

 Has a clear process

-Has a clear start
+Has a clear starting point

 A simple template